lshinigami/Kalymova_Boyarkin/README.md

 # Kalymova_Boyarkin
-Final Project For Web-Technologies by Kalymova Zhansaya and Boyarkin Dmitry
+Final Project For Web-Technologies by Kalymova Zhansaya and Boyarkin Dmitry group IT2-2312